Complaints Policy and Procedure

 - In these procedures a working day is any day when the company’s offices are normally open.
 This excludes Saturdays, Sundays, all Bank Holidays and any other designated periods of closure.

 - Time limits set out in the procedures are intended timetables and should be adhered to.
 However, this may not always be practicable, for example where the investigation of a complaint requires an interview with a member of staff who may be on leave or ill.
-Where this is the case, the student will be informed in writing within the time stipulated above and provided with a revised time scale for completion of the investigation and communication of the outcome to the student.
+Where this is the case, the complainant will be informed in writing within the time stipulated above and provided with a revised time scale for completion of the investigation and communication of the outcome to the student/employer.

-The member of staff responsible for investigating a complaint at any stage described in the procedures may request the complainant to attend an interview as part of the investigative procedure.
-The member of staff will agree a date, time and location with the student and confirm this in writing.
+- The member of staff responsible for investigating a complaint at any stage described in the procedures may request the complainant to attend an interview as part of the investigative procedure.
+The member of staff will agree a date, time and location with the complainant and confirm this in writing.
 The complainant has the right to be accompanied by a friend or representative and must give notification in advance of the meeting of the name of the person who will be accompanying them at the interview.
 Any member of staff involved in the complaint who is also to attend the interview must be identified in advance to the complainant.
 The member of staff may also be accompanied by a representative.